Mazzareth/masterwork/src/app/Context.md

 - UI visibility toggles: [src/config/pages.ts](src/config/pages.ts)

 ## Design Notes
-- New users default to ZZQ-only permission; CC/InHouse disabled until enabled in Firestore.
+- New users default to Teach-only permission; all other apps are disabled until explicitly granted in Firestore.
+- Root ("/") auto-redirects to /teach when the user is signed out or when Teach is the only allowed app.
 - The old “visibility toggles” footer line has been removed; refer to [src/config/pages.ts](src/config/pages.ts) for toggles.
 - Geist fonts are applied globally via CSS variable `--font-geist-sans`.
 - Global UI utilities (2025-09):